Evander Holyfield

 Judges Stanley Christodoulou and Larry O'Connell scored this dominant round to Lewis 10-9, but Eugenia Williams controversially gave it to Holyfield.
 The Sunday Mirror ran a front-page headline that she received thousands of dollars to score the fight for Holyfield.
 Williams successfully won substantial damages in the libel suit.

-Lewis looked to take control in the
+Lewis looked to take control in the first half of the contest |

 In round six Lewis dropped his hands and Holyfield exploded into action as he landed a left hook, followed by a right and another left to the Brit's unprotected jaw.
 Lewis weathered the storm and got back to work behind the jab and was landing some good right leads.